 This supplies the background to Cruse’s controversial critique of both integrationism and black nationalism and to his claim that black Americans will only assume a just place within American life when they develop their own distinctive centers of cultural and economic influence.
 For Cruse’s most important accomplishment may well be his rejection of the clichés of the melting pot in favor of a vision of Americanness as an arena of necessary and vital contention, an open and ongoing struggle.

-People Who Read The Crisis of the Negro Intellectual Also Read
+Buy other books like The Crisis of the Negro Intellectual

 “Harold Cruse wrote The Crisis of the Negro Intellectual for the moment and for the future.
 He succeeded in both….Cruse’s book not only reflected the frustration, anger and confusion of its time, it also promised an explanation and a solution…an enduring document.” — TLS